Tamerktb/ImpactGuard-Jordan/README.md

 - `transactions_with_predictions.csv` → AI results
 - `impact_report.pdf` → executive summary (management-ready)

-**Ready for Production** — Any Jordan bank (Aman Bank, Housing Bank, Zain, Orange) can fork and deploy tomorrow.

 Built for Cybersecurity / Fraud Analyst / SOC roles in Jordan 🇯🇴
 Open to opportunities in Amman